AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 ## Active profiles {#active-profiles}

-Active profiles are the profiles that are counted for billing purposes.

-Billing only concerns profiles that are **active**.
-A profile is considered active if the profile has been targeted or communicated with in the past 12 months via any channel.
+An active profile is a profile that customer has attempted to communicate with during the past 12 months via any channel.
+You can monitor the number of active profiles on your instance directly from Campaign Control Panel.
+For more on this, refer to the [Control Panel documentation](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/active-profiles-monitoring.html){target="_blank"}.

+The following guardrails and limitations apply:

-A profile that has been targeted by several deliveries is counted only once.
+* A profile that has been targeted by several deliveries is counted only once.

->[!NOTE]
->
->Facebook and X (formerly known as Twitter) channels are not taken into account.
+* Profiles targeted in the context of Social marketing on X (Twitter) or Facebook are not taken into account as active profiles.

-Active profiles count is available for **Marketing instances** only.
+* The count of active profiles is available for **Marketing instances** only.
 It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.
+* The count is based on the recipient primary key.
+As a consequence, if a profile is present in two different recipient tables, it can be counted twice as an active profile.

 >[!NOTE]
 >
->You can also monitor the number of active profiles on your instance directly from Campaign Control Panel.
-For more on this, refer to the [Control Panel documentation](https://experienceleague.adobe.com/docs/control-panel/using/performance-monitoring/active-profiles-monitoring.html).
+>According to your contract, each of your Campaign instances is provisioned with a specific amount of active profiles that are counted for billing purposes.
+Please refer to your latest contract for reference on number of purchased active profiles.
+Learn more in [Adobe Campaign product description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 ## Tutorial video {#create-profiles-video}